Sxmtee/RestfulAPI/README.md

 # RestfulAPI

-A Repo or project used to teach or Learn API Integration
+A Repo or project used to teach & Learn flutter API Integration

 ## Features
 * API : http://jsonplaceholder.typicode.com/posts